Handibot/handibot-hardware/README.md

 Open Source
 ===========
 Handibot is an “open innovation” project.
-We’re setting up an open application and resource system to encourage the development of job-related apps that are ready to run on any Handibot.

-And to encourage the evolution of hardware and accessories, Handibots are open source hardware (OSH or OSHW).
+Handibot runs on the open-source, [FabMo digital fabrication platform](https://gofabmo.org).
+And, to encourage the evolution of hardware and accessories, Handibots are open source hardware (OSH or OSHW).
 This GitHub repository is the definitive open source hardware documentation for the Handibot system.

 The philosophy of this open-source project and our plans for its development can be found on the [Handibot website Open-Innovation pages](https://handibot.com/open-source.php#open_innovation).
 We recognize that hardware sources and documentation placed on GitHub, while properly archival, can be difficult to view.
 So as a supplement, we additionally place the definitive STP files as well as additional production files and documents on more exploration-friendly sites which we strive to keep current.